Jaipur Rajasthan palace wedding scene with ornate Rajput courtyard and floral mandap

 Palace Hotels: The Signature Jaipur Experience

-Taj Rambagh Palace is Jaipur’s most iconic address — a former royal residence converted into a five-star hotel, with meticulously maintained Mughal gardens, a swimming pool set in a marble courtyard, and multiple event spaces accommodating 100 to 800 guests.
+Taj Rambagh Palace is Jaipur’s most iconic address, a former royal residence converted into a five-star hotel, with carefully maintained Mughal gardens, a swimming pool set in a marble courtyard, and multiple event spaces accommodating 100 to 800 guests.
 A wedding here is an unambiguous statement of luxury.
-Samode Palace, located 45 kilometres outside Jaipur in the Aravalli Hills, offers a more intimate and secluded experience — a completely preserved palace with painted frescoes in every room, accommodating 100–500 guests with a full buy-out option that gives exclusive access to the entire property.
+Samode Palace, located 45 kilometres outside Jaipur in the Aravalli Hills, offers a more intimate and secluded experience, a completely preserved palace with painted frescoes in every room, accommodating 100-500 guests with a full buy-out option that gives exclusive access to the entire property.

 Heritage Fort Venues